 Ty Burr is a film critic and columnist for The Boston Globe and author of the critically acclaimed books Gods Like Us: On Movie Stardom and Modern Fame and The Best Old Movies for Families.
 He has been at The Globe since 2002; before that, he worked for Entertainment Weekly and at HBO.
 In addition, he is an adjunct professor in the Film & TV department at Boston University and in the Visual Media Arts department at Emerson College.
 He is a member of the National Society of Film Critics and the Boston Society of Film Critics.
 In 2017, he was a finalist for the Pulitzer Prize in Criticism.

-Evan Crean is a contributing writer and editor for NewEnglandFilm.com.
+Evan Crean is the Lead Editor for The Independent.
 He is also co-author of the lighthearted self-help book Your ’80s Movie Guide to Better Living and co-host of the weekly film podcast Spoilerpiece Theatre.
-Additionally, Evan is the marketing director for Boston Reel, a site dedicated to Boston’s independent film culture.
-Previously, he contributed hundreds of movie reviews and celebrity interviews to Starpulse.com.
+Additionally, Evan is the co-chair and treasurer of the Boston Online Film Critics Association (BOFCA).
+Previously, he contributed hundreds of movie reviews and celebrity interviews to Starpulse.com and has also been a contributor to NewEnglandFilm.com.
 You can follow him on his site Reel Recon or find him on Twitter as @reelrecon.

 Tom Meek is the President of the Boston Society of Film Critics.
 He is a longtime contributor at The Boston Phoenix, Cambridge Day, the WBUR ARTery, and the Charleston City Paper.
 He has also appeared regularly on New England Cable News.
 His byline can also be found at E!-Online, Cineaste, Film Threat, and Web Del-Sol.
 Tom likes a harmonious universe and rides his bike everywhere.
 You can follow him on Twitter @TBMeek3.